parsecsv/csv-spec/README.md

     ```

 10. All fields are always strings.
 CSV itself does not support type casting to
     integers, floats, booleans, or anything else.
-If type casting is required,
+It is not a CSV library's
-    it is be up to the developer using a specific CSV library to ensure types
+    responsibility to type cast input CSV data.

-    are correctly dealt with.
-It is not the responsibility of the CSV
+    If type casting is required, it is be up to the developer using a specific
-    parsing/writing library itself.
+    CSV library to ensure types are correctly dealt with.
 For example:

     Input JSON: